smlnj/smlnj/compiler/Basics/newpp/README.md

 - newpp.cm, the CM file for compiling the prettyprinter

-- manual.{adoc, html}, the manual for the prettyprinter
+- doc/manual.{adoc, html}, the manual for the prettyprinter

+- doc/design-notes.txt, extensive notes on the design of NewPP and prettyprinter library design in general.

+Eventually the *.{sig,sml} files should be moved to a src directory.

+Eventually, the NewPP library and documentation should be moved to smlnj-lib.